glorylo/Joyride/docs/ElementAndCollectionMappings.md

    ```

 ### Add Cache Lookup
-1. Certain elements are often repeated access while remaining on the same screen.
+1. Certain elements are often repeated accessed while remaining on the same screen.
 In such situations, you can add cache lookup to the element.
    ```csharp
       public class DefaultLayoutAnimationsScreen : ApiDemoScreen
       {